Evidence-Based

 Number of Sessions

-The number of sessions of the main application are determined by you.
-Factors that will influence the speed of progress in therapy include the severity and longevity of the presenting issues, and the motivation and commitment of both of you.
-The more time and effort you devote to the therapy, the quicker the progress is likely to be.
+The number of sessions of the main application is determined by you.
+Factors that will influence the speed of progress in therapy include the severity and longevity of the presenting issues, and both your motivation and commitment to therapy and each other.
+The more time and effort you devote, the quicker the progress is likely to be.

 There is some general guidance in the research literature to help you decide what would be best for you.
-For example, for less complex needs, less than six sessions could provide you with sufficient progress so to conclude the therapy and if applicable, continue and further develop the therapeutic work yourself.
-For more complex needs, there is some evidence to suggest that weekly sessions (6 to 12 sessions) is the most effective.
+For example, for less complex needs, less than six sessions could provide sufficient progress for you to continue and further develop the therapeutic work yourself.
+For more complex needs, there is some evidence to suggest that weekly sessions up to 12 sessions is required.
 Some couples need and request more than 12 sessions.

 Spacing of Sessions